rrwen/r-reference/README.md

 Richard Wen (rwenite@gmail.com)

-A quick introduction to R, which includes setting up R/RStudio and numerous references for learning R.
+A quick introduction to R, which includes setting up R/RStudio and references for learning R.
 * [R](https://www.r-project.org/) is a free programming language that is widely used for statistics and data analysis
 * [R Studio](https://www.rstudio.com/products/rstudio/) provides a Graphical User Interface (GUI) complete with an editor, console, debugger, and various tools to make writing R code easier